uber-node/zero-config/README.md

 `opts.defaults` is optional, it can be set to an object.

-If it exists, it will populate all the values that are unset (but not undefined) in the locaded config with those in `opts.defaults`.
+If it exists, it will populate all the values that are unset (but not undefined) in the loaded config with those in `opts.defaults`.

 The difference between `defaults` and `seed` is that `seed` over-